impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 > var is set and not null
 > ```

-So you can pass in a variable, and if that variable is set, `bash` will print whatever string you give it.
+So you can pass in a variable, and if that variable is set, Bash will print whatever string you give it.
 That seems to be what's happening here, except instead of checking for `var`, we're checking for `FUNCNAME[0]`.
 If it's set, we print its value, followed by `():`.

 And that actually fits with what we were told by the article that was linked in the code comment.
 It said the terminal would appear...